 The thesis must be submitted by the deadline in the semester in which the degree is to be conferred.
 Those students who complete requirements and submit thesis after the end of the semester and prior to the start of the subsequent semester will earn a degree for the following semester, but will not be required to pay fees for that semester.
-Instructions on preparation of the thesis are available in the UCM Thesis and Dissertational Manual and a schedule of dates for filing the thesis in final form are published on the Graduate Division website in the calendar and deadlines section.
+Instructions on the submission and filing of the thesis are available in the UCM Thesis and Dissertational Manual.
+A schedule of dates for filing the thesis in final form is published on the Graduate Division website in the Dates and Deadlines section.

-2) Degree Plan II- Non-thesis:
+2.2 Degree Plan II- Non-thesis: This plan requires a minimum of 24 semester units in approved courses, at least 20 of which must be from graduate-level courses in the 200 series.
+A Comprehensive final examination is required.
+No thesis is required.

-Degree Plan II.
-This plan requires a minimum of 30 semester units in approved courses, at least 24 of which must be from graduate-level courses in the 200 series.
-A comprehensive final examination is required by completion of the same Core a) Program Learning Outcomes (PLOs):
+2.2.1 Program Learning Outcomes (PLOs):